moffenzeefmodular/1800/README.md

 # How to flash firmware

-# First download this entire repository by clicking the "Download Code" button in the top left corner of this window, then click "Download Zip" and unzip the folder on your computer.
+# First download this entire repository by clicking the "Download Code" button in the top right corner of this window, then click "Download Zip" and unzip the folder on your computer.
 After you have done that follow these instructions:

 ![](https://github.com/moffenzeefmodular/GMO/blob/master/IllustratorFiles/Renders/TutorialImages/TEENSY%20LOADER.png)